Are you saving for your retirement?

 You may also receive money from:

-- Taking on part-time work.
+• taking on part-time work.

+You could also raise money by releasing equity in your home, though you’ll want to speak with a financial adviser before doing so.
 Whichever approach you take, deciding what to do with your pension is an important and personal decision.
-Sometimes circumstances can decide for you, but it’s generally a good idea to try and make your pension last as long as possible.
+Sometimes circumstances can decide for you, but it’s generally a good idea to try to make your pension last as long as possible.

 How much can you save for retirement?